Add852/GitChatDaily/SETUP.md

 1. Create an account at [openrouter.ai](https://openrouter.ai)
 2. Navigate to [openrouter.ai/keys](https://openrouter.ai/keys) and generate an API key
 3. Add credits to your account (required for API usage)
-4. After completing the app setup, go to the **Profiles** page in the app to configure OpenRouter:
+4. After completing the app setup, go to the **Chatbots** page in the app to configure OpenRouter:
    - Select "OpenRouter (Cloud)" as your provider
    - Enter your API key
    - Choose a model from the available options